albertvila/dotfiles/README.md

 ### alfred workflows
 - SSH: Follow steps to use iterm2 instead of Terminal (https://github.com/deanishe/alfred-ssh)

-### airmail
-- In order to open mailto: links with Airmail, just open Mail > Preferences and set Airmail as the default Email Reader

 ### Google drive
 - If the Strikethrough shortcut does not work, review if it's used by a Chrome extension using `chrome://extensions/shortcuts`